surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 ### Router Solicitation (Type 10) and Router Advertisements (Type 9)

 * Not as common as they have been supplanted by the DHCP (Dynamic host configuration protocol)
-* They are used to request or provice information regarding routers on the LAN
+* They are used to request or provide information regarding routers on the LAN
 * If a host has an IP address but does not have a default gateway it can ask the network for an answer by sending an ICMP router solicitation
 * Some routers periodically advertise themselves
-* Router solicitationa nd advertisements are still useful in wireless applications
+* Router solicitation and advertisements are still useful in wireless applications
 * A mobile device is not assigned an IP address when it arrives, instead in contacts a device called a _foreign agent_ found via this type of ICMP message

 ## IPv6